 I prefer Safari on OS X over Google Chrome though.
 Google Chrome on OS X feels too much like a Windows app.

-I write technical how to articles for my self hosted WordPress blog, Island in the Net.
-I use MarsEdit to edit blog posts but I’ve also started using a more minimalist approach that I’ve picked up from my favorite writers such as John Gruber, Shawn Blanc and Patrick Rhone.
+I write technical how-to articles for my self hosted WordPress blog, Island in the Net.
+I use MarsEdit to edit blog posts but I’ve also started using a more minimalist approach that I’ve picked up from my favourite writers such as John Gruber, Shawn Blanc and Patrick Rhone.
 I’m writing this very article using the minimalist text app, Byword.
-It’s presents an empty canvas onto which I can place nothing but text.
+It presents an empty canvas onto which I can place nothing but text.
 I’ve got a keyboard shortcut that, with the QuickCursor app, allows me to trigger Byword and import text from any text field in any app.
-It’s my preferred work flow for all extended writing activity.
+It’s my preferred workflow for all extended writing activity.

-Since I sometimes give tech advice for family members and friends I often need to send screenshots of a menu item.
+Since I sometimes give tech advice to family members and friends I often need to send screenshots of a menu item.
 I use the CloudApp to drag and drop content.
 CloudApp immediately creates a link and makes it available via the clipboard which I can paste into a quick email.

 On my iPhone and iPad, I’ve got way too many apps.
 I’ve to the entire iWorks for iOS suite.
 Since my iPad has replaced my MacBook as my main mobile device, I often do my presentations using Keynote on the iPad controlled by the Keynote Remote app on my iPhone 4.
 Synergy!
 Of course I’ve installed the Twitter and Dropbox clients on iOS as well as a multitude of photography apps.
 I’ve got the every popular Camera+ and Instagram and number of apps for adding filters and other effects.
 On the iPad, Nik Software’s Snapseed app is a better than Adobe’s Photoshop Express app for iOS.
 Managing my podcast via iTunes was a real pain.
 I’d first have to launch iTunes, do a refresh, and wait for the podcasts to download before syncing to my iPhone.
 Instacast eliminates all that friction.
 I manage and update my podcasts directly in that app over Wi-Fi or 3G.